coreshop/CoreShop/docs/docs/03_Bundles/Money_Bundle.md

 }
 ```

-## Usage
+## Usage Instructions

-Money Bundle adds a new core-extension to pimcore which allows you to store currency values as integer.
+The Money Bundle introduces a core extension in Pimcore, allowing you to store currency values as integers.
+This approach ensures precision and consistency in financial data handling.

+### Twig Extension for Money Formatting

-You also get a Twig Extension to format money values.
+The bundle includes a Twig extension for formatting money values:

 ```twig
 {{ value|coreshop_format_money('€', 'de'); }}
 ```

+This extension allows for easy and flexible formatting of monetary values within your templates, enhancing the display and readability of prices and financial figures in CoreShop.